pocc/ross.gg/content/post/workflow/dynalist_gtd.md

 I think most importantly though, it is importnat to be able to define boundaries of how to use a program.
 A program like Dynalist that is so freeform makes it harder to nail down a system that best utilizes it.

+There are several key components to [GTD](LINK TO GTD).

+- If it's small, do it